mars0i/book/ocaml/README.md

 ---

+### Building this softwre for other operating systems:

 The following instructions are tenative and probably need revison.
 (They are more likely to work on Linux and MacOS than Windows, but there should be a way to build this program on Windows.)